greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_EXTERNAL_TABLE.html.md

 :   Optional keyword for dropping external web tables.

 IF EXISTS
 :   Do not throw an error if the external table does not exist.
-A notice is issued in this case.
+Greenplum Database issues a notice in this case.

 name
 :   The name \(optionally schema-qualified\) of an existing external table.